 Studies have shown that moderate to high-intensity exercise can help to improve immune function.

-What is moderate and high-intensity exercise?
+What are moderate and high-intensity exercises?

-If you don’t have a Fitbit, then gauge your exercise intensity by your ability to talk without getting out of breath.
+If you don’t have a Fitbit, gauge your exercise intensity by your ability to talk without getting out of breath.

-Scientific research has shown that people who suffer from lack of sleep are more likely to get sick if they have been exposed to a virus.
+Scientific research has shown that people who suffer from a lack of sleep are more likely to get sick if they have been exposed to a virus.

 How much sleep do you need?